johntdyer/motd-chef/README.md

 Usage
 =====

-Pretty self explainity, just add to your run list and set the attributes
+Pretty self-explanatory, just add to your run list and set the attributes